Skip to content

 Loaded RTT minus idle RTT — extra latency a saturated buffer is adding.
 Common on consumer routers.

-Those four metrics roll up into a single stability score using a weighted model: jitter 40%, loss 40%, RTT 20%.
-We chose these weights because jitter and loss damage real-time audio more severely than absolute latency does — a steady 200 ms link sounds fine on a call; a 50 ms link with bursts of 500 ms does not.
+The four metrics roll up into a 0–100 score using a weighted model: jitter 40%, loss 40%, RTT 20%.
+Jitter and loss damage real-time audio more severely than absolute latency does — a steady 200 ms link sounds fine on a call; a 50 ms link with bursts of 500 ms does not.

 Green: 80 or higher — calls should feel native.